Aaron-Pool/WebpackTutorial/PITCHME.md

 function pubPublicationResultsViewCtrl($element, $timeout, $filter, ...) {}
 ```

-Notice that we didn't give `template` any assignment in the object expression, that's because, in es6, `{template}` is short hand for `{template: template}`.
-And since we imported our template under the variable name `template`, we can write it in the cleaner, shorthand syntax.
-In fact, we're going to take that a step further and rename our controller function just `controller`, the javascript scope is isolated by es6 modules, so we don't have to worry about any naming collisions, and it will make our component definition cleaner.
+Notice that we didn't give `template` any assignment in the object expression.
+That's because, in es6, `{template}` is short hand for `{template: template}`.
+Since we've imported our template under the variable name `template`, we can write it in this cleaner, shorthand syntax.
+In fact, we're going to take that a step further and rename our controller function to just be `controller`.
+The javascript scope is isolated by es6 modules, so we don't have to worry about any naming collisions, and it will make our component definition cleaner.

 ```diff
 import template from './pubPublicationResultsView.tpl.html';